apollographql/apollo-kotlin/README.md

 apply plugin: 'com.apollographql.android'
 ```

-The Android Plugin must be applied before the Apollo plugin
+The Android Plugin must be applied before the Apollo plugin.
+For Kotlin users, the Apollo plugin must be applied before the Kotlin plugins.

 **NOTE: Apollo Gradle plugin requires Gradle 4.3 or higher.**